Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 Microscopically, vestibular schwannomas are composed of two distinct histological patterns:

-- Antoni A fibers: These are cellular, compact fibers with spindle-shaped cells and nuclei arranged in whorling or palisading patterns (Verocay bodies).
+- Antoni A fibres: These are cellular, compact fibres with spindle-shaped cells and nuclei arranged in whorling or palisading patterns (Verocay bodies).

-- Antoni B fibers: These are less cellular, loosely packed, and have a spongy appearance.
+- Antoni B fibres: These are less cellular, loosely packed, and have a spongy appearance.

-Most tumors display a predominance of Antoni A fibers with interspersed Antoni B areas.
+Most tumours display a predominance of Antoni A fibres with interspersed Antoni B areas.

 Clinical Features

 - Hearing Loss: The most common initial symptom of vestibular schwannoma is unilateral sensorineural hearing loss, which is typically slow and progressive.
 In some cases, however, hearing loss may occur suddenly.
 The hearing loss is often associated with a disproportionate decrease in speech discrimination ability compared to the degree of pure-tone hearing loss.
-In rare instances, patients may present with normal hearing despite the presence of a tumor.
+In rare instances, patients may present with normal hearing despite the presence of a tumour.
+More than 90% of patients present with slowly progressive unilateral hearing loss with or without tinnitus.
+Sudden sensorineural hearing loss occurs in approximately 5–10% of patients.

 - Tinnitus: Patients frequently experience high-pitched, continuous tinnitus in the affected ear.
 This symptom may be particularly bothersome in individuals with concurrent hearing loss.